Unique baby names: how to find one with real data (2026)

 True hidden gems (beyond rank 3,500, fewer than 1 in 80,000)

-- Arash — legendary Persian archer from the Shahnameh.
+The legendary archer of the Shahnameh.

 Three honest rules for choosing a unique name